tuonglab/ktbunya/README.md

 ## Usage

-Create an interactive session with Bunya's cpu or Wiener's gpu nodes:
+Create an interactive session with Bunya's cpu/gpu nodes:

 ### Bunya - CPU or GPU
 ```bash